This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

-Lion, elephant, leopard and other potentially dangerous animals can and do sometimes pass through this unfenced camp, so children should always be closely supervised by their parents.
+Lion, elephant, leopard and other potentially dangerous animals can and do sometimes pass through camp, despite an electric fence designed to deter them.
+As such, children should always be closely supervised by their parents.

 Our travellers’ wildlife sightings from Jack's Camp